victorjonsson/PHP-Markdown-Documentation-Generator/docs.md

 *This class extends [PHPDocsMD\CodeEntity](#class-phpdocsmdcodeentity)*

-> Object describing a class
+> Object describing a class or a interface

 | Visibility | Function |
 |:-----------|:---------|